Getting your Trinity Audio player ready...

 You can’t visit Lake Charles and not revel in its many famed regional culinary delights.
 From unique sausage and boudin creations at Insane Sausage to crawfish, gumbo and seafood-filled pistolettes at Seafood Palace, and gourmet coffee and beignets at Coffee:30, there is much to chomp through, so plan wisely.
 Other well-known dining spots in the area include Luna Bar & Grill where the eclectic atmosphere and Luna Tuna impress, and Bodega Wine Dive where cocktails and charcuterie complete an enticing menu.

-- Saint-Martin, the French Caribbean Island Offering Diversity and a Friendly Vibe
+- Saint-Martin, the French Caribbean Island With Diverse and Friendly Vibes

 - Tampa Bay’s Rich Diverse Cultural Exchange and Bites